Luke-Jacobs/luke-jacobs.github.io/tutorials/functions.md

 # Functions

 Functions give programmers an easy way to organize and break down code.
-A function simply is a chunk of code that can accept inputs, uses those inputs in some way, and returns an output.
+A function in a broad sense is a chunk of code that can accept inputs, uses those inputs in some way, and returns an output.
 You can think of Python functions just like functions in math:

 f(x) = x<sup>2</sup> + 3x + 5

 or

 y = x<sup>2</sup> + 3x + 5

 This is a function that requires an x value, performs some calculations on that number (some data), and gives us another number (the y value).